salesforce/centrifuge/README.md

 }
 ```

-### Development
+### Want to Contribute to Centrifuge?

-Clone the repository:
+Just clone the repository:
 ```bash
 $ git clone https://github.com/salesforce/centrifuge.git
 ```

-Compile like this:
+Then compile and test like this:
 ```bash
 $ cd centrifuge/
 $ ./bang.sh